mazwat/mazwat.github.io/oop-lm.md

 ```
 ### Override

-Using the keyword ‘override’ we can effectively allow child methods to override the parent.
+Using the keyword ``override`` we can effectively allow child methods to override the parent.
 ```c#
 class  Fruit  // Base class (parent)
 {